Qiskit/qiskit-aer/CONTRIBUTING.md

     Default: No value
     Example: ``python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA``

 ## Tests

-Almost every code contribution should be accompanied by it's corresponding set of tests.
-You won't probably hear complaints if there are too many tests in your PR :), but the other way around is unacceptable :(
+Code contribution are expected to include tests that provide coverage for the changes being made.

 We have two types of tests in the codebase: Qiskit Terra integration tests and Standalone integration tests.

 For Qiskit Terra integration tests, you first need to build and install the Qiskit python extension, and then run `unittest` Python framework.

 ```
 qiskit-aer$ pip install .